Apart from Him we can do nothing

 Rather than changing us, God is actually developing us into our best possible version of ourselves.
 God’s desire is to transform us into the likeness of His Son (Romans 8:29).

 Link to Pinterest pin image of a butterfly cocoon with text that reads "The Christian life is like a Chrysalis.
 Our old self dies so our new self can live in Christ".
 God made each of us unique.
-He made what He intended to make the first time.
+He made what He intended to make as us the first time.
 But just as our human bodies change and grow over time, so will our spiritual lives in Christ when we submit to Him in faith.

 Think of the lesson of the caterpillar.
 The caterpillar may enjoy its existence now, but unless it goes through a transformation, it cannot become all that is intended for it.
 In fact, the butterfly is its final natural state.
 If a caterpillar never transforms, it will never experience the fullness of life that lies ahead of it.
+The creature that was the caterpillar is now a beautiful butterfly.
+The same being but transformed.

 The Christian life is like a chrysalis; our old self dies so our new self can live in Christ.